Common Surinam toad: Feeding behavior

-The Surinam toad can catch prey by entraining and ingesting large volumes of water and by limiting fish escape with its fingers.
-It uses a bidirectional suction mechanism where the amount of water ingested is influenced by the ability for the frog to actively increase its body volume.
-When it captures prey, its buccopharyngeal cavity (the cavity connecting the mouth and the pharynx) is very distensible and can expand substantially.
-It has the ability to use its entire trunk to rapidly enlarge its buccopharyngeal cavity and expand into the lower end of the trunk.
-Additionally, its major organs such as the hyoid and larynx, heart, lungs, liver, esophagus, and stomach are arranged to move a third of the length of the body which gives space for expansion of the buccopharyngeal cavity.
-The fish that are captured are located in the middle of the body instead of the stomach.
-This modification allows for Pipa pipa's unique inertial suction feeding.
+P. pipa employs a unique inertial suction feeding mechanism.
+The Surinam toad catches prey by entraining large volumes of water for ingestion and by limiting fish escape with its fingers.
+It uses bidirectional suction, a process the frog initiates by depressing its hyoid and retracting its clavicle.

+The amount of entrained water the frog can ingest is related to its ability to actively increase its body volume.
+The frog's buccopharyngeal cavity (the cavity connecting the mouth and the pharynx) is very distensible and can expand substantially.
+It uses its entire trunk to rapidly enlarge the cavity, which expands into the lower end of the trunk.
+Its visceral organs—the hyoid and larynx, heart, lungs, liver, esophagus, and stomach—are arranged so as to be capable of moving rearward by up to a third of the length of the body; this gives additional space for expansion of the buccopharyngeal cavity.
+Laboratory observations estimate P. pipa can achieve an increase in trunk volume of 1.5 times the resting volume.
+The rapid (in c.
+12–24 milliseconds) expansion of the buccopharyngeal cavity results in negative pressure; this creates the suction which, in turn, entrains the water containing the prey.
+The fish are effectively siphoned into the expanded buccopharyngeal cavity, where it remains for a time, located centrally in the trunk of the frog, not the stomach.
+The siphoned water is released through the frog's partially open mouth, as its internal pressure returns to normal, while its forelimbs remain raised close to the mouth, guarding against the possibility of prey escape.

 The species may be the only tetrapod vertebrate that can enlarge its entire trunk during suction feeding.
 Additionally, it has been found that P. pipa can modulate the timing of most elements of its prey capture process.
 For instance, it can asymmetrically or asynchronously move its jaw during the capture and manipulation of its prey.

-The forelimbs are used to grasp and shove the prey into the mouth.
+The forelimbs are used to "scoop" the prey into the mouth.
 Prior to capture of its prey, the forelimbs are held in a forward-flexed position so that each hand is positioned in front of the head.
 During prey capture, the forelimbs are extended and drawn towards the mouth.
 If the prey item is encountered during this movement, it is grabbed and pushed into the mouth.
 Otherwise it is sucked into the mouth without any use of the limbs.
 These frogs have a high degree of dexterity compared to other pipid species.